sharmagourav28/polling_django_app/README.md

 ### ✅ Goals

+- Created venv for the project and activate the venv
-- Install Django
+- Install Django on the virtual project
 - Set up the Django project and app
-- Create a superuser
+- created the required project folder's for the project
 - Set up basic routing and verify the server runs

 ---